Instance Insights: Install Success Rate

 • Ready state - an instance where all key application workloads are running and healthy

-• Readiness threshold - the defined period of time after an instance enters a ready state until it is deemed successful
+• Readiness threshold - a defined period of time an instance must maintain a ready state to be considered successful

-• Software delivering value - an instance that entered a ready state and maintained it until reaching the readiness threshold
+• Successful Installation - an instance that entered a ready state and maintained it until reaching the readiness threshold

 While you may define a successful install differently, at Replicated, we define it as an instance that ends up in a ready state and stays there for at least 2 weeks.
 Defining success in this way ensures that successful installs don’t include instances that become ready but end up in a failed or inactive state soon after.
-This scenario results in additional effort to get the instance back in a ready state before it is considered as delivered and therefore should not be deemed as a success.
+If an instance is deployed but experiences downtime or degradation every 2 or 3 days, this generally signals that additional set-up effort is necessary to stabilize the instance.
 You should experiment with different values for this readiness threshold and see how it affects the insights your data might surface.

-Equations for: Install success rate = number of successful installations/total number of installation attempts x 100 and attempts per install = total number of installation attempts/number of successful installations
+Equation for: Install success rate = number of successful installations/total number of installation attempts x 100

 If the vendor had 9 additional installs that were successful on the first attempt, the total install success rate would be 10 successful installs / 12 total attempts = 83% install success rate, or 1.2 attempts per install.